University Winter Closure

-University Closure Dates for 2019: December 26, 27, 30, and 31, 2019
+University Closure Dates for 2020: December 28–31, 2020

 Holiday & Closure Pay

-In order to be paid for the three holidays and four closure days during University closure, employees must be on “approved paid status” on the day before and day after the closure.
-This means they must be in the UA Payroll system and either at work or on prearranged paid leave (such as vacation).
+In order to be paid for the holidays and University Closure days, employees must be on “approved paid status” on the day before and day after the Closure.
+This means they must be in the University payroll system and either at work or on prearranged paid leave (such as vacation).

+You do not need to do anything if your department observes Closure.
 Time will be automatically entered into your time sheet as follows:

-Any days of Closure = Closure Time
+Any days of University Closure = Closure Time

-Looking for specific dates for future University closure periods?
+Looking for specific dates for future University Closure periods?

 Exceptions to University Closure

-In order to be on an "approved paid status," the employee must be receiving pay through the University payroll system based on regular work or approved paid leave that was scheduled in advance.
+In order to be on an "approved paid status," an employee must be receiving pay through the University payroll system based on regular work or approved paid leave that was scheduled in advance.
 If the employee is not receiving any pay through the University payroll system, then the employee is not on an approved paid status.

 Non-Exempt: For a full-time benefits-eligible nonexempt employee who is required to work on the holiday, there are two options.

-Part-time full-benefits-eligible employees are entitled to a prorated amount of holiday pay, based on the current FTE, not on the number of hours normally worked in a day.
+Part-time full-benefits-eligible employees are entitled to a prorated amount of holiday pay, based on their current FTE, not on the number of hours normally worked in a day.
 To calculate pay for this employee, multiply 8 hours by the employee's FTE.

-Example: 8 hours (holiday for full-time) × .75 (FTE) = 6.0 hours of holiday pay.
+Example: 8 hours × .75 (FTE) = 6.0 hours of holiday pay.

 University Closure Policy and Payroll Procedures